 At the end of the first phase of treatment, the teeth are not in their final positions.
 This will be determined and accomplished in the second phase of treatment.
 Selective removal of certain primary (baby) teeth may enhance eruption of the permanent teeth during the resting phase.
 Therefore, periodic recall appointments for observation are necessary, usually on a six-eight month basis.

 Phase Two: Stay healthy and look attractive

-The goal of phase II treatment is to make sure all the permanent teeth are in their ideal position of alignment for a straight smile and healthy bite.
+Phase II treatment aims to make sure all the permanent teeth are in their ideal position of alignment for a straight smile and healthy bite.
 When this equilibrium is established, the straight teeth look attractive, are easier to clean and maintain, and will function together properly when chewing.
-The second phase is initiated when all permanent teeth have erupted, and usually requires braces on all the teeth for an average of 18-20 months.
+The second phase is initiated when all permanent teeth have erupted and usually requires braces on all the teeth for an average of 18-20 months.

 Retainers are worn as directed after phase II to stabilize the teeth and hold them in their newly corrected position.
 The retention phase of treatment is as important as the active phase of tooth movement.
-Maintaining a straight and beautiful smile with retainers is a long-term commitment, since teeth have a tendency to change position over time.
+Maintaining a straight and beautiful smile with retainers is a long-term commitment since teeth tend to change position over time.